zassmin/TicTacToeDocumentation/TicTacToeDeck.md

 ~~~~
 @@@ ruby
-TicTacToe$ bundle exec rspec-core 2.10.1
-bundler: command not found: rspec-core
-Install missing gem executables with `bundle install`

 	TicTacToe$ bundle exec rspec spec
 	WARNING: Cucumber-rails required outside of env.rb.
 The rest of loading is being defered until env.rb is called.
   	To avoid this warning, move 'gem cucumber-rails' under only group :test in your Gemfile

 ~~~~

 !SLIDE